PSHE at Banks Road Primary School

 Formative assessment, which informs the next steps in teaching whilst working through a topic

 End of key stage age-related expectations for KS1, lower KS2 and upper KS2.
 There are three age-related expectation descriptors for each enquiry in each year group.
-These expectations (working AT, TOWARDS and BEYOND) give guidance for assessing each of the 3 aspects of learning involved and made explicit in Discovery RE.
+These expectations (working AT, TOWARDS and BEYOND) give guidance for assessing each of the 3 aspects of learning involved and made explicit in Jigsaw.

 Year One Overview